WelFur: How we ensure fur animals live a good life

 Are you looking for a label that guarantees that the fur you buy come from a certified fur farm?
 Look no further.
 The WelFur certification is on its way, and with that comes the comfort of one of the world's most advanced animal welfare programmes.

-WelFur is recognised by the European Commission.
-It is based on scientific methodology and is developed by independent researchers from seven European universities in accordance with the principles of the European Commission's Welfare Quality programme.
+WelFur is recognised by the European Commission in the database on self-regulations, which means the system has been scrutinized for its validity and credibility, and qualifies for legal implementation.
+WelFur is based on scientific methodology and is developed by independent researchers from seven European universities in accordance with the principles of the European Commission's Welfare Quality programme.

 It works like this: European fur farms under the WelFur scheme are certified by independent assessors.
 It requires three farm assessments to achieve the certificate, while the maintenance of the WelFur certificate requires one assessment per year.